“I like working with people. I believe change can only come through collaboration.” – Alain de Botton

 So this is for my remote working friends, I hope you find it useful!

 The godfather of coworking spaces in Brisbane, River City Labs was one of the early settlers on Brisbane’s startup scene and has grown with it.
 Focusing its programs and startup spaces on tech businesses, RCL has recently paired up with Advance Queensland and moved into The Precinct – an epic multi-story hub in heart of Fortitude Valley.
+Since launching in 2012, over 700 startup founders gone through this startup space.

 Benefits: Many, many meetups, events, accelerators and programs on offer.
 Great mentors and advice and a top location.